 When the user renames their personal account with a different email address, all data in the user's personal account remains in the account.
-The data in the personal account remains safe and accessible only to them.
+The data in the personal account remains safe and accessible only to the user.

-If the user used their organization’s address as an alternate email address (or email alias) for their personal Google Account, the alias is removed from the personal account when you create their managed Google Account.
-The user is notified of this change the next time they sign in to their personal Google Account.
+Some people use their organization’s address as an alternate email address (or email alias) for their personal Google account.
+When a user renames their account, the alias is removed from the personal account after you create their managed Google account.
+The user is notified of this change the next time they sign in to their personal Google account.